-2. Explaining Divergence in Regional Unemployment Rates: Literature

-In the post-communist countries, the transition from planning to market led to a dramatic increase in regional variation of economic outcomes and the early-transition regional differences in unemployment rates proved to be very persistent.
-There is now a growing literature suggesting that this persistence is supported by weak equilibration mechanisms, including an insufficient wage and labor mobility adjustment.
+2. Explaining Divergence in Regional Unemployment Rates: Literature growing literature suggesting that this persistence is supported by weak equilibration mechanisms, including an insufficient wage and labor mobility adjustment.
 For example, Bornhorst and Commander (2004) study the behavior of labor mobility, employment creation, out-of-labor-force movements and wage adjustment in response to persistent unemployment regional disparities in six transition economies.
 Their evidence is "sobering" as none of the equilibrating mechanisms appears to play a significant role in reducing regional disparities.
-Similarly, Fidrmuc (2004) who analyzes labor mobility in four transition countries finds that "the efficacy of migration in reducing studies pays attention to the regional variation in educational endowment or the skill composition of migration flows, however.
+Similarly, Fidrmuc (2004) who analyzes labor mobility in four transition countries finds that "the efficacy of migration in reducing interregional unemployment and wage differentials is low."5 None of the existing studies pays attention to the regional variation in educational endowment or the skill composition of migration flows, however.